-- (a) Number of driveway approaches.
+- A. Number of driveway approaches.
 Except as otherwise provided in this chapter, a lot or parcel is entitled to one driveway approach onto a local or collector street.
-Additional driveway approaches from a single family, two family, three family, or four family use onto a local or collector street may be allowed through Class 1 driveway permit approval. - (b) Permitted access. - (1) Driveway approaches onto local and collector streets shall only provide access to a permitted parking or vehicular use area, except where the driveway approach will provide access to a site controlled by a franchised utility service provider or a governmental entity. - (2) For a corner lot that abuts only local or collector streets, the driveway approach shall provide access to the street with the lower street classification. - (c) Spacing.
-Driveway approaches providing direct access to a collector street shall be located no less than 200 feet from intersections with major arterials or minor arterials, measured from centerline to centerline. - (d) Vision clearance.
+Additional driveway approaches from a single family, two family, three family, or four family use onto a local or collector street may be allowed through Class 1 driveway permit approval. - B. Permitted access. - Driveway approaches onto local and collector streets shall only provide access to a permitted parking or vehicular use area, except where the driveway approach will provide access to a site controlled by a franchised utility service provider or a governmental entity. - 2.
+No access shall be provided onto a local or collector street from a proposed new single family, two family, three family, or four family use on an existing lot abutting an alley. - C. Spacing.
+Driveway approaches providing direct access to a collector street shall be located no less than 200 feet from intersections with major arterials or minor arterials, measured from centerline to centerline. - D. Vision clearance.
 Driveway approaches onto local and collector streets shall comply with the vision clearance requirements set forth in SRC chapter 805.

 Applicant Response: The driveway approaches for each residential lot are proposed to be installed and evaluated for compliance to these standards for approach, location for corner lots, and spacing at the time a building permit application is submitted.
-Hilfiker Lane is classified as a Collector B Street and all other streets within this subject site are classified as local streets, therefore all driveway approaches are onto local or collector streets.
+Lone Oak Road is classified as a Collector Street and all other streets within this subject site are classified as local streets.
+No direct access is shown from the proposed subdivision to Lone Oak Road; therefore, all driveway approaches are onto local streets.
 The applicant proposes compliance with the clear vision requirements for driveways and proposes to be reviewed with the building permit application.
 The criteria are met.

-Sec.
-804.035. - Access onto major and minor arterials.
+SRC-804.035- Access onto major and minor arterials

-- (a) Number of driveway approaches. - Except as otherwise provided in this chapter, a complex shall be entitled to one driveway approach onto a major or minor arterial.
-Additional driveway approaches for a complex may be allowed where: - (A) A complex has more than 370 feet of frontage abutting a major or minor arterial; - (B) There is a shared access agreement between two or more complexes; or - (C) It is impracticable to serve the complex with only one driveway approach. - (2) No driveway approach is allowed onto a major or minor arterial for development that is not a complex, unless: - (A) The driveway approach provides shared access; - (B) The development does not abut a local or collector street; or - (C) The development cannot be feasibly served by access onto a local or collector street.
+A. Number of driveway approaches.

+- 1. Except as otherwise provided in this chapter, a complex is entitled to one driveway approach onto a major or minor arterial.
+Additional driveway approaches for a complex may be allowed where: - a.
+A complex has more than 370 feet of frontage abutting a major or minor arterial; - b.
+There is a shared access agreement between two or more complexes; or - c.
+It is impracticable to serve the complex with only one driveway approach. - 2.
+Development that is not a complex, and is other than a single family, two family, three family, or four family use, is entitled to one driveway approach onto a major or minor arterial where: - a.
+The driveway approach provides shared access; - b.
+The development does not abut a local or collector street; or - c.
+The development cannot be feasibly served by access onto a local or collector street.